-George Eldon Ladd taught this to John Wimber.
-John Wimber then sewed it into the fabric of Vineyard.
+George Eldon Ladd taught this to John Wimber, who then sewed it into the fabric of the Vineyard fellowships.
 And Vineyard planted it in my theological DNA!

-Because God is always trying to get into conversation with people, when we believers ask we often find that God has got to a person first.
+Because God is always trying to get into conversation with people, when we believers ask we often find that God has met with a person long before we have.
 For some New Testament examples think…

 - Apostle Peter meets Cornelius – an Italian already known by God, already in conversation with God.